 But he got a few hundred to try, anyway.
 "It turned out they know very well what women find attractive," he said.
 "If you think about it, it is probably not so surprising."
 Men, after all, need to know their competition.

-He didn’t get a score for the winner of the 2012 Tour de France, Britain’s Bradley Wiggin.
-Postma used photographs taken the day before the competition, but Wiggin and his teammates almost all wore sunglasses, so he tossed them out.
+He didn't get a score for the winner of the 2012 Tour de France, Britain's Bradley Wiggins.
+Postma used photographs taken the day before the competition, but Wiggins and his teammates almost all wore sunglasses, so he tossed them out.

 But the correlation was clear.
 The top 10 percent of cyclists in terms of performance in the race were rated at 25 percent more attractive than the bottom 10 percent, Postma reports in the journal Biology Letters.